Blxucreep/node-and-react-development-project/README.md

 # Node and React Development Project

-Welcome to the Node and React Development Project!
+Welcome to our Node and React Development project !
 In this documentation, we'll showcase various screenshots of our app to help you understand the purpose of each page.

 ## Home Page
 The home page is simple, providing an overview of the project's goals.